 Imagine baking a cake.
 You start with basic ingredients like flour, sugar, eggs, and butter.
-Each ingredient has its unique properties and can't be broken down further without changing what it is.
+Worth adding: each ingredient has its unique properties and can't be broken down further without changing what it is.
 Now, when you mix and bake these ingredients, you get a cake – something entirely new with its own characteristics, different from each individual component.
 In the world of chemistry, elements are like those basic baking ingredients, while compounds are like the cake.

 Main Subheading